ViKarthick/noise-detection/README.md

 - **Multi-Metric Optimization**: Introduces a data-driven approach to select the best denoising filter, enhancing traditional methods.

 ## Results
-- Sample outputs demonstrate effective noise removal, with bilateral and NLM filters outperforming in specific cases.
+- Sample outputs demonstrate effective noise removal on custom dataset, with bilateral and NLM filters outperforming in specific cases.
+- Achieves 95% Accuracy on custom dataset, and improves PSNR and SSIM by 15dB and 0.3 respectively on average.

 ## Installation
 1. Clone the repository: